 Don’t forget to use your formulas in order to make correct sentences; they are very useful when you start learning the Future Perfect Tense in Spanish.

 - spanish future perfect tense

-- rules on the perfect tense with reflexive verbs in spanish
+- where to put pronouns in the perfect tense in spanish

 - reflexive verbs future tense spanish